Tosin Amuda

 EXPOSE 8080

-a few things to note in the docker file are the keywords like FROM, WORKDIR, COPY, ENV, RUN & EXPOSE
+A few things to note in the docker file are the keywords like FROM, WORKDIR, COPY, ENV, RUN & EXPOSE.

-Run this command to build your docker image, fee free to use any appropriate name for your image instead of “my-react-app-name
+Run this command to build your docker image, feel free to use any appropriate name for your image instead of "my-react-app-name":

 docker build -t my-react-app-name .

-in Step 2.docker run -p 8080:8080 my-react-app-name
+in Step 2docker run -p 8080:8080 my-react-app-name

-If everything works fine, if you go to http://localhost:8080 you should see your newly containerized react application. n
+If everything works fine, if you go to http://localhost:8080